-Please contact Dr. DeAnna Jenkins at 214-333-5402 for additional information regarding the PACT procedure, acceptance into the Pathways to Teaching Certification program.
+Please contact the College of Education for additional information regarding the PACT procedure, acceptance into the Pathways to Teaching Certification program.
 Specific course requirements for the Pathways to Teaching program are included in the Undergraduate catalog under the College of Education.